-Accrediting Commission of Career Schools and Colleges, 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, (703) 247 4212, www.accsc.org
+Accrediting Commission of Career Schools and Colleges, 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, (703) 247-4212, www.accsc.org.

-Students may also contact and file a complaint with the state's agency and Wyoming Attorney General's Office at the following mailing addresses:
+Students may contact and file a complaint with the state's agency, Pennsylvania Attorney General's Office and TWC.
+Information on filing a complaint with TWC can be found on TWC at the following mailing addresses: